RideMo/azure-docs/articles/active-directory-b2c/custom-domain.md

 ### Can I use a third-party web application firewall (WAF) with B2C?

-Currently, Azure AD B2C supports a custom domain through the use of Azure Front Door only.
-Don't add another WAF in front of Azure Front Door.
+Azure AD B2C supports custom domains through the use of Azure Front Door.
+If you want to use your own WAF in front of Azure Front Door, then you will need to configure and independently test your implementation.

 ## Next steps